florinn/typemoq/README.md

 // Create an instance using class as ctor parameter var mock: GlobalMock<GlobalBar> = GlobalMock.ofType(GlobalBar);

+// Create an instance using class as ctor parameter and casting result to interface var mock: GlobalMock<IGlobalBar> = GlobalMock.ofType(GlobalBar);

 // Create an instance using interface as type variable and class as ctor parameter var mock: GlobalMock<IGlobalBar> = GlobalMock.ofType<IGlobalBar>(GlobalBar);